 IT SHOWS ME THE VIBE I’M GOING FOR.

 With all the pins and boards you make, whether you know it or not, you are typically pinning the same kind of stuff.
 The pins you gravitate towards will be similar in style and feel.
 This realization has helped me on my journey to living with less.

-When I first got into minimalism, I went through my boards and took note of the similarities throughout my pins and deleted the pins that didn’t fit in.
-It helped me to stop day dreaming about the home or wardrobe I thought I wanted and gave me a clear view of the styles I enjoy the most.
-This way, when I was purging my stuff, I could ask myself if it was an item that would really add to my ideal environment or if it was an item that represented an environment I would never truly want to create?
+When I first got into minimalism, I went through my boards and took note of the similarities throughout my pins and deleted the pins that didn’t fit.
+It helped me to stop day dreaming about the home or wardrobe I thought I wanted and gave me a clear view of the styles I gravitate to the most.
+This way, when I’m purging my stuff or I’m in the market for something new, I can ask myself; is this an item that would really add to my ideal environment or is it something that represents an unrealistic version of myself?

 It may sound silly, but Pinterest can be a great way to understand yourself better.
 As you mindless pin things you don’t realize that a piece of yourself goes into every item added to your board.
-Use this as a tool to really understand who you are and the vibe you want to create.
+Use this as a tool to really understand who you are and the vibe you want to create for yourself.

 Between the all articles, blog posts, and photos, Pinterest is a great source for minimalist motivation.
 I can’t even count the times I’ve run into a post that showed me a new perspective on minimalism that about made me go through all my stuff again.
 There is a great community of people engaging in minimalism and sharing their experiences.
 Each experience and perspective I’ve seen has taught me something new that I can add to my minimalism.

-Seeing what others find important and the process they took to make their minimalist life helps me to find new and better ways to live with less.
-It motivates me to see other people doing it and keeps me in check when my mind starts to wondering into Things I Don’t Have Land.
-The benefits of seeing other people on their minimalist journey are countless.
-Pinterest is really a great source for all of that.
+Seeing what others find important and the process they took to make their own minimalism helps me to find new and better ways to live with less.
+It motivates me to see other people doing it and keeps me in check when my mind starts to wondering into things-I-don’t-have land.
+The benefits of seeing other people on their minimalist journeys are truly endless.

 IT HELPS ME SHOP SMARTER.